WebAssembly/spec/spectec/test-prose/TEST.md

         2. Pop the handler (HANDLER_ _ { _ }) from the stack.
         3. Push the value (REF.EXN_ADDR a) to the stack.
         4. Execute the instruction (BR l).
-6. Else if (not the first non-value entry of the stack is a LABEL_ /\ (not the first non-value entry of the stack is a FRAME_ /\ not the first non-value entry of the stack is a HANDLER_)), then:
+6. Else:
   a.
+Assert: Due to validation, not the first non-value entry of the stack is a LABEL_.
+  b.
+Assert: Due to validation, not the first non-value entry of the stack is a FRAME_.
+  c.
+Assert: Due to validation, not the first non-value entry of the stack is a HANDLER_.
+  d.
 Throw the exception val' as a result.

 Step_read/try_table bt catch* instr*
 1. Let z be the current state.